 We will turn the camp off and float to Vyzhnytsia (35 km).
 The river goes through the beautiful Bukovyna, the flowing isn’t too rapid, so you’ll have enough time to enjoy the amazing landscape.
 In Vyzhnytsia we’ll run the antistaple (the procedure, opposite to that mentioned on the first Day), than pack our bags and equipment and return to Lviv.

-The tour cost includes: Instructors, raft rental: 2- or 4-sits catamarans, food (twice per day at the camp and once on the water), tents and group equipment.
+The tour cost includes: instructors, raft rental: 2- or 4-sits catamarans, food (twice per day at the camp), tents and group equipment.

-The tour cost does not include: Additional personal equipment rental (e.g. sleeping bag), special clothing and footwear for rafting, insurance for foreign citizens.
+The tour cost does not include: additional personal equipment rental (e.g. sleeping bag), special clothing and footwear for rafting, insurance for foreign citizens, transportation to the start point of the trip and back to Lviv.